Arla Foods: 2006 boycott

 Arla's sales were seriously affected by a two-month long boycott of Danish products in the Middle East in 2006.
-Anger among Muslims over satirical cartoons of Muhammed published in Denmark was the initial cause.
+Anger among Muslims over satirical cartoons of Prophet Muhammad published in Denmark was the initial cause.

 When the Danish government refused to condemn the cartoons or meet with eleven ambassadors from Muslim nations, a boycott of Danish products was organised, starting in Saudi Arabia and spreading across the Middle East.
 The Middle East is Arla's largest market outside of Europe.

 On 3 February 2006, the company said that sales in the Middle East dried up completely, costing the company US$2 million a day.
 Soon after the boycott hit Arla's sales, the Danish government met with Muslim ambassadors and the newspaper issued an apology.
 Despite this, the boycott continued unabated for two months.

 In March 2006, Arla took out full page advertising in Saudi Arabia, apologising for the cartoons and indicating Arla's respect for Islam in the country.
 This caused controversy in Denmark, where women's organisations and some politicians criticised Arla, and called on Danish women to boycott Arla's products in Denmark.
 In April 2006, the company said that its products were being placed back in shops in the Middle East.

 Before the boycott, it supplied 50,000 shops in the area.
 It announced that many of its largest clients in Saudi Arabia would start selling its butter and cheese on 8 April 2006.
 At that time, Arla began sponsoring humanitarian causes in the Middle East to foster good public relations with the region.

-Don’t Cancel the Cow campaign
+Don't Cancel the Cow campaign

 In 2022, Arla launched an advertising campaign called Don't Cancel the Cow claiming the rise of veganism among young people was the reason the dairy industry's future is uncertain.
 The campaign targets young people over their concern about the environmental impact of cows milk.

+Bovaer

+In November 2024 in the UK, the use of Bovaer led to calls on social media for a consumer boycott of Arla products, including Lurpak butter.
+Arla Foods had announced that 30 of its farms across the country would test the additive, which can reduce cow methane emissions by between 30 and 45%.
+Bovaer is approved for use by UK regulators, however SVT reported that conspiracy theories were being spread that the feed supplement was poisonous, with some online users raising concerns, citing issues around the safety of certain compounds used in it.
+The manufacturer, DSM-Firmenich, said "mistruths and misinformation, external" had been spread about the product, that it was "totally safe" for use, and that it had been "tested over many years in many countries."
+The supplement had already been tested by Arla in Sweden during 2023 on five farms.

-International Distribution
+International distribution

 Indonesia

 In Indonesia, Arla is distributed by Indofood, Pandurasa Kharisma, & Prambanan Kencana as joint venture and import company.